justnawat/numpar/readme.md

 # A Quick Look at the Project

-The full proposal can be found in `Proposal.pdf`
+The full proposal can be found in `Proposal.pdf`.
+The report/writeup for the project can be found under `Report.pdf`.

 ## Idea